- Complimentary full service restaurant

 British Airways Arrivals Lounge LHR bottom line

-Overall, while the décor won’t win any awards and the showers could use a makeover, the British Airways Arrivals Lounge at London Heathrow Terminal 5 is undoubtedly one of the best arrivals lounges in the world with an outstanding range of amenities.
-Note that the spa is a token feature, though – realistically, it’s unlikely to be available to passengers who don’t have a flexible schedule.
+While the décor won’t win any awards and the showers could use a makeover, the British Airways Arrivals Lounge at London Heathrow Terminal 5 is undoubtedly one of the best arrivals lounges in the world with an outstanding range of amenities.

 All passengersAll customers eligible for lounge access may enjoy a complimentary buffet featuring a large soft drink selection, pastries, and hot breakfast entrees (available until approximately 1pm.)
 Several espresso machines are available.
 Alcohol is not served at this lounge.